bnomei/kirby3-thumb-imageoptim/readme.md

 This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/5).

-If you need a lot of thumbs optimized [Imagekit](https://github.com/fabianmichael/kirby-imagekit) is a good alternative.
-But if you need to preserve the exact color temperatures and hiqh quality of an image Imageoptim provides better results since it does not use GD or Imagick.

 ## Requirements